 The Starting Point to Freedom

 Freedom and independence are the basis for a healthy society.
-There are many levels of independence, and it all begins with freedom of thought.
+There are many levels of independence, which begin with freedom of thought.
 The next level is freedom of expression.

-Once we have the freedom to think and express ideas, we progress to freedom of choice and behaviors.
+Once we can think and express ideas, we progress to freedom of choice and behavior.
 This freedom requires making choices that do not harm others or misuse natural resources.
 Healthy autonomy does not show favoritism or sectarianism.
-Here are some quotes to get you thinking about what freedom, culture, and folklore mean to you.
+Here are some quotes to get you thinking about freedom, culture, and folklore.

 “When knowledge is scant or conflicting, folklore takes over.” — Paul Smith

 “Are you a communist?
 No, I am an anti-fascist.
 For a long time?
 Since I have understood fascism.” — Ernest Hemingway

 National folklore becomes patriotism, which is rather dangerous in the wrong hands.
 Unfortunately, there aren’t any safe hands in the military.
 And this is why doubting our cultural narrative is imperative, not an option.